BekeAtGithub/ECHOFALL/notion-export/Echofall/Chapter 2 - Slop Life 1e7fda674d69805a8a3df37dacfd46a1.md

 ### *The Djormo:*

-- Grew “brain-puddles” that sloshed around the inside of their skulls, reacting to gravity
+- Grew “liquid brains” that sloshed around the inside of their skulls, reacting to gravity
 - Could mimic sounds but not retain memory ; they wept constantly, not consciously knowing why

 ### *The Ossari:*